Associate Professor, Art and Archaeology

-My research focuses on cultural interaction in the central Mediterranean primarily during the Archaic and Republican Periods.
+My research focuses on cultural interaction in the central Mediterranean from the Archaic to the early Imperial Period.
 In particular, I examine archaeological evidence of different types of cultural exchange linked to ritual practices in sacred and funerary contexts.
-My doctoral research explored the development of social hierarchy in Etruscan and early Roman society during the Orientalizing and Archaic Periods.
+My doctoral research explored the development of social hierarchy in Etruscan and early Roman society.
 Afterwards, I became a Research Associate on the Leverhulme Trust Greek Colonization and European Development Project at the University of Cambridge, where I investigated Greek, Punic, and Etruscan expansion in the central Mediterranean.
-More recently, I have been investigating the social implications of different forms of sacrificial practices in Roman society.
+More recently, I have been investigating the social implications of different forms of sacrificial practices and votive offerings.
 The themes of cultural interaction and ritual practices also form the core of my fieldwork objectives.
-I am now the Director of the Brock Pantelleria Excavation Project in collaboration with the Soprintendenza per i Beni Culturali ed Ambientali di Trapani, Sicilia.
+I am the Director of the Brock University Archaeological Project at Pantelleria in collaboration with the Parco Archeologico di Selinunte, Sicilia.
 The island of Pantelleria, situated in the Strait of Sicily, bears numerous layers of settlement and cultural interaction over millennia.
-Our project aims to reveal the character of the Punic to Roman Periods on the island.
+Our project aims to reveal the character of the Punic to Roman Periods at the Lago di Venere sanctuary site.

-In press.
-“Some Considerations of Examining Cultural Interaction within Greek Colonization” in J. Lucas, C. Murray, S. Owen (eds.)
-Greek Colonization in Local Context, The Proceedings of the Symposium on Greek Colonization.
-Museum of Classical Archaeology Monograph Series.
+2019.
+“Constructing Colonies: Physical Manifestations of Social Action within Greek Colonization” in J. Lucas, C. Murray, S. Owen (eds.)
+Greek Colonization in Local Context.
+Case studies in colonial interactions.
+University of Cambridge Museum of Classical Archaeology Monograph Series no. 4.
 Oxford: Oxbow Books.

 2017. (co-author with C. Vella, T. Urban and M. Anastasi) “Pantelleria.
 Results of fieldwork at Lago di Venere for the 2014, 2015 seasons”, Antiquity Project Gallery Online April issue.